 Teaching of independence skills will take place for all students from the moment they get up to when they go to bed.
-Some of this work will be part of their day to day activities, but they will also have specific times to focus on their individual targets as shown in their Individual Learning Plan.
+Some of this work will be part of their day-to-day activities, but they will also have specific times to focus on their individual targets as shown in their EHCP/IDP.
 This may include getting the bus, food shopping, washing and cooking.
 The Care Plans and Independence Skills targets will incorporate the Education and Health Care Plan (EHCP), where appropriate, according to the individual student.
-Care staff will work with students to revise EHCPs and contribute to review meetings.
+Our support practitioners work with students to suggest revisions to outcomes for consideration at annual reviews.